 There are many delicious oatmeal recipe variations.
 You can choose other fresh fruits like bananas or blueberries or add almonds, dates, walnuts, and even some brown sugar.

-But I happen to think this oatmeal recipe is the best is the best!
+But I happen to think this oatmeal recipe is the best!

 Steel Cut Oats vs. Rolled Oats

-But as you can see making a delicious steel cut oats doesn’t take much time either!
+But as you can see, making delicious steel-cut oat doesn't take much time either!

-Single-serve (flavored) ready oatmeal has less nutritional benefits because the more processed food is, the less beneficial it is.
+Single-serve (flavored) ready oatmeal has fewer nutritional benefits because the more processed food is, the less beneficial it is.

-And you’ll find that some oatmeal flavor packs have a lot of added sugar.
-And if you’re trying to manage your weight, it’s best to reduce the amount of processed foods.
+And you'll find that some oatmeal flavor packs have a lot of added sugar.
+And if you're trying to manage your weight, it's best to reduce the number of processed foods.